A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Mean-square convergence

 \subsection{Required background}

-To establish this result, we rely on Theorem 2.1 of \cite{Tretyakov2012}, which provides an extension of Milstein's fundamental theorem on the mean-square order of convergence \cite{Milstein1988} (see also Theorem 1.1 in \cite{Milstein2004}) for globally Lipschitz coefficients to the considered setting specified in Assumption \ref{assum:1}.
-To facilitate the illustration of our results, we recall this statement in Theorem \ref{thm:Zang} below, after defining the required ingredients of mean-square consistency and boundedness.
+To establish mean-square convergence, we rely on Theorem 2.1 of \cite{Tretyakov2012}, which provides an extension of Milstein's fundamental theorem on the mean-square order of convergence for globally Lipschitz coefficients~\cite{Milstein1988} (see also Theorem 1.1 in \cite{Milstein2004}) to the considered setting specified in Assumption~\ref{assum:1}.
+To facilitate the illustration of our results, we recall this statement in Theorem~\ref{thm:Zang} below, after defining the required ingredients of mean-square consistency and boundedness of moments.